udda/multiload-ng/README.md

 to align memory usage value with what your favorite resource monitor reports.
 You can find the switch in *Advanced Preferences* window of *Memory* graph.

+### Tooltips not showing reliably
+This happens often on GTK+3 builds.
+Due to changes in the way tooltips are handled in GTK+3, sometimes they might show with big delay, or not show at all.
+Some users "*solved*" it by raising update interval of the graphs above *GTK+ default tooltip delay time* (500 ms in many systems).
+Basically, being on GTK+ side, there is not much that can be done from Multiload-ng.
+Starting from GTK+ 3.20.0, tooltips appear to be working normally.

 ## FAQ

 ### Q: Which are the differences with original Multiload applet?